Shiv716/Bridge-MPS-Research/README.md

 Bridge is a B2B SaaS platform for UK financial adviser firms that outsource client investments to Model Portfolio Service (MPS) providers.

 The UK MPS market is approximately **£150bn in assets** and continues to grow.
-Adviser firms need independent, specialist oversight of these portfolios — Bridge provides that in a structured, scalable format.
+Adviser firms need independent, specialist oversight of these portfolios, Bridge provides that in a structured, scalable format.

 Bridge enables adviser firms to: